djherceg/serialBuf/README.md

 Version 2.0.1 / 18.6.2021.

 The SerialBuf class implements a simple byte-array buffer of a fixed size, which stores bytes received over Serial.
 When reception is complete, the buffer can be read by the application.
+The buffer is build around a ByteArray instance, which must be created beforehand.

 Modes: Binary and Text